 The Khipa bowl is a unique piece of ceramic pottery and should be preserved with attention and care.
 The bowl should be washed by hand.

-As the ceramics are hand painted by small and self-employed artisans, the delivery time may vary, and in some cases, take longer than the estimated 23 working days – due to the nature of handicrafts or circumstances at the individual artisan’s workshop.
+As the ceramics are handmade by small and self-employed artisans, the delivery time may vary, and in some cases, take longer than the estimated 23 working days – due to the nature of handicrafts or circumstances at the individual artisan’s workshop.
 In this case you will, of course, be contacted by us.
 For further information please read “about us” and Terms and Conditions.